turtlemonvh/blanket/README.md

     - that could be a good place for configuration
     - need to define something that makes sense on lots of OSes, even ones where people have limited access

-#### Design

-- use card bordered areas to give everything a cleaner more organized look
-- like Ionic, use divs with a slight shadow that separates them from other content
-- make it flannel colors (dark, grays) instead of so bright
-    - like a blanket
-    - solarized dark would be good

 ## Specs